tstrall/adage/org-structure/README.md

 ### 1. Create the AWS Organization

 If you haven’t already, [create an AWS Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_tutorials_basic.html) using the AWS Console.
-This creates your root (management) account and enables centralized control.
+This will create the root (management) account and enable centralized control.

 ---